 In the meantime, the Clean Label (CL) movement is trying to help consumers understand what they’re consuming.
+What does Clean Label mean?
 Below is a Clean Label definition along with a closer look at the obstacles it faces and the benefits it’s trying to bring to grocery carts.

 Clean Label means straight talking

 One of the views of clean enthusiasts is this: if an ingredient can’t be pronounced, it shouldn’t be in food.
 Clean Label wants ingredients to be simple and natural: things the public can recognize and understand.
 For instance, it’s fine when our bread contains wheat, flour, and yeast.
 When it also contains azodicarbonamide (found in shoe soles and yoga mats), people get concerned.

 From food colorings also used in cosmetics to high fructose corn syrup, so many of our daily foods are under the spotlight.
 How much butylated hydroxytoluene do you like with your snacks?
 We’re not sure, either.

 Potentially harmful, hard to understand ingredients lurk in every sector of the food industry.
 Frustratingly, there’s scientific debate that attacks and defends the same ingredient.
 This leaves the average shopper unsure of what to think.